iknowkungfutoo/TMHotasLEDSync/README.md

 # Need Help?

-In the first instance, ensure you have installed v3.0.24.618_rev1 or later of the Thrustmaster TARGET software.
-Most problems are caused by people running old versions of the software.
+In the first instance, ensure you have installed the latest version of the Thrustmaster TARGET software and reboot your machine after any updates.
+Most problems are caused by people running old versions of the software and not rebooting after updating.
 If that does not solve your problem, raise an issue on the [dcs2target DCS thread](https://forum.dcs.world/topic/338119-dcs2target-dcs-to-thrustmaster-hotas-led-controller-viper-mission-pack-viper-panel-and-warthog/#comments).
 Be sure to include your dcs.log and TARGET script editor console output in your message (you can select, copy and paste directly from the TARGET console output using your mouse).